 Our Complaints Policy

-We are committed to providing a high quality legal service to all our clients.
-If something goes wrong or you are not happy with an aspect of the service we want you to inform us and we want to put things right.
+We are committed to providing the highest quality legal service to all our clients.
+If something goes wrong or you are not happy with an aspect of the service, we would like you to inform us, so we can put things right.
 This will also help us to improve our standards.

 Our Complaints Procedure

 If you have a concern or complaint please contact us as soon as you are aware of the problem so this can be addressed.
 To avoid any misunderstanding, it will be best (but it is not essential) if you could put your complaint in writing, either in a letter or an e-mail.
 This should be addressed to the Complaints Partner, Richard Gregory but if you address it to someone else within the Firm please send a copy to Richard Gregory.